-Let's start by preheating the oven to 350F (175C) and lining a 9”x 5” x 3” (25cm x 11.5cm x 7cm) loaf pan with parchment paper.
+Let's start by preheating the oven to 350F (175C) and lining a 9”x 5” (25cm x 11cm) loaf pan with parchment paper.
 You can also grease your loaf pan with some butter instead.
 However, I think that the parchment paper helps not only with removing the freshly baked loaf from the pan, but with protecting it from the over-browning.

-To prepare the batter, combine all dry ingredients in one large mixing bowl (I prefer to sieve them to break up all those almond flour and baking powder clumps) and the wet ingredients (using a hand mixer) in another mixing bowl.
+Beat the eggs with salt and sweetener (using a hand mixer) in another mixing bowl until tripled in size and became pale yellow.
 Add the wet mixture to the dry and mix well with the hand mixer or spatula until no dry ingredients are visible.

-Pour the batter into the prepared loaf pan and bake on a lower rack for 40-45 mins (cover loosely with a piece of foil at the 20-25 minutes mark or when browned to your taste to avoid the top of the loaf burning) or until the toothpick comes out clean when inserted in the center of the loaf.
+Pour the batter into the prepared loaf pan and bake on a lower rack for 40-45 mins (cover loosely with a piece of foil if browning too fast) or until the toothpick comes out clean when inserted in the center of the loaf.

 Remove from the oven and let the loaf cool down for 10-15 minutes in the loaf pan.
 Then transfer onto a cooling rack until cooled down completely.

-What I love about this bread is that it's so versatile.
-You can have it as a sweet treat on its own, with some cream cheese, or with a sweet spread like this KETO NUTELLA CHOCOLATE SPREAD.
+What I love about this gluten-free pumpkin bread is that it's so versatile.
+You can have it as a sweet treat on its own, with some cream cheese, or with a sweet spread like this KETO NUTELLA CHOCOLATE SPREAD or with my KETO CARAMEL SAUCE.
 Or you can reduce the sweetener in the recipe and make it into a delicious sandwich bread that can be eaten with butter and a slice of cheese on top!

 All the recipes that you can find on my blog are made to fit a keto or low carb diet - and this recipe is no different!
 One loaf of my pumpkin bread makes around 14 slices and each of them has only 2g net carbs.
 This is even lower than in my KETO PUMPKIN MUFFINS that have 3g net carbs per muffin, which is very low too.